hmlam1/DDS-Case-Study-01/README.md

 Title: 'Case Study 01: Breweries & Beer'
 Author: "Hien Lam"
 Date: "10/23/2021"
 Abstract: 'MSDS6306: Doing Data Science - Case Study 01: Beer & Brewery.
-I cleaned the data and performed EDA.
-I conducted various hypothesis tests and cross validation.
+I cleaned the data and performed EDA to view distribution (log transformed when necessary) and relevant summary statistics.
+I conducted various hypothesis tests, k-NN cross validation on normalized values, linear regression model, and correlation tests to derive r, its p-value, r squared.
 Lastly, I examined the geographical distribution of IBU in order to recommend appropriate beer attributes that cater to the unmet needs of the regional markets.'

 ## Contents of repository

-1. Datasets
-2. Presentation
+1. Datasets: Beer & brewery csv files
+2. Codes: RMD, knitted html
+3. Presentation: Powerpoint pdf, recorded video

 ## Summary of findings

+- ABV and IBU are linearly correlated
+- Ale and IPA styles have different median ABV and IBU values

 ## Conclusion